The Transmission Assets

 To connect to the national grid via the point of interconnection (POI) we will need to construct two new onshore substations.
 These new substations are needed to transform the power generated by the offshore wind farms and to provide a connection to the grid.

-This consultation shows four broad indicative substation search areas.
-These are being considered as part of the site selection process for two proposed new substations to connect the Morgan and Morecambe projects to the national grid.
-In our consultation materials, we are presenting information on these search areas, and seeking your feedback to inform our site selection process.
+During our 2023 non-statutory consultation we presented the four broad indicative substation search areas that are being considered as part of the site selection process for two proposed new substations to connect the Morgan and Morecambe projects to the national grid.
+In our consultation materials, we presented information on these search areas, and sought feedback to inform our site selection process.

 To maintain electrical independence, one substation will be required for the Morgan Offshore Wind Project and one for the Morecambe Offshore Windfarm.
 We propose to site them within the broad indicative search areas.
 Please note, the two substations would not occupy the whole of each search area.
 They are currently anticipated to cover a maximum combined permanent footprint of approximately 280,000m2.
 The maximum height of the main structure/buildings will be 25 metres.
 It is likely that screening for substations will be provided through landscaping and planting areas.